kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **2. How claims communicate affinity values to the scheduler**

-The driver declares `sharingAffinity.attributeKeys` on the device, telling the scheduler which attribute keys constrain sharing.
+The driver declares `sharingAffinity.parameterKeys` on the device, telling the scheduler which attribute keys constrain sharing.
 The scheduler learns the requested values for those keys by decoding a **well-known JSON schema** stored inside `OpaqueDeviceConfiguration`.